All apps must authenticate using OAuth 2 in order to use the API, however, the grant type will vary based on the type of app you are building.

 - User - A user of the account, usually an admin.
 The user gives permission to a client to access the company's data through the REST API.

-To authenticate a private app, you need to create an app to generate a client id and secret from the integration builder.
+To authenticate a private app, you need to create an app to generate a client id and secret from the Dev Dashboard.
 You'll provide your username and password along with your client credentials in an authorization request to get back an access token that can be used to make requests to the API.
 You can view our authentication guide for private apps to learn more.

 The user account provided in the authorization request must be a global admin.